-Canada has a bicameral parliamentary system, meaning that in addition to the Queen, the Parliament consists of two chambers, namely the House of Commons and the Senate.
+Canada is a federal state with a bicameral parliamentary system.
+This means that, in addition to the King or Queen, the Parliament of Canada consists of two legislative bodies: the House of Commons and the Senate.

-Québec senators are selected by the Prime Minister of Canada and officially appointed by the Governor General.
-The province therefore does not have a say in choosing the senators who are called to represent it in this chamber.
+Senators, including Québec senators, are selected by the prime minister of Canada and officially appointed by the governor general.
+Québec therefore does not have a say in choosing the individuals who are called to represent it in the Senate.

-Since the 1960s, Québec has been proposing Senate reform in the context of a broader constitutional reform.
-Québec has held that any reform of the federal institutions must include increased participation of the provinces in the senator appointment process and ensure proper representation of the provinces within the Senate.3
+Since the 1960s, Québec has been proposing Senate reform as part of a broader constitutional reform movement.
+Québec has held that any reform of Canada's federal institutions must include increased provincial participation in the senatorial appointment process and ensure proper representation of the provinces in the Senate.

-Québec considers that Senate reform can be realized only through multilateral negotiations.
-To this end, in November 2007, the National Assembly unanimously passed a motion reaffirming that "no modification to the Canadian Senate may be carried out without the consent of the Government of Québec and the National Assembly".
+Québec is of the view that Senate reform can only be achieved through multilateral negotiations.
+To that end, in November 2007, the National Assembly of Québec unanimously passed a motion reaffirming that no modification to the Canadian Senate may be carried out without the consent of the Government of Québec and the National Assembly.